siyuan-note/user-guide-en_US/Advanced search/0 Global search text mode.md

 * {: id="20201224120448-5a519a3"}`type`: Supports specifying the content block type through `type:foo`, available types please refer to ((20201222100222-q47d64s "Type filtering")).
 For example, `type:h` means searching in the heading; `type:(m OR c)` means searching in a mathematical formula block or code block
   * {: id="20201225171153-5uu0mrq"}The `AND` logical conjunction of keywords and types supports abbreviation.
 For example, `foo type:h` can be abbreviated as `h:foo`; `(foo OR bar) type:l` can be abbreviated as `l:(foo OR bar) `.
 But `foo type:(l OR h)` cannot be abbreviated as `(l OR h):foo`, which means that the specified field must be a specific one
   {: id="20201225171154-ujt8hoc"}
+* {: id="20210112163745-3n24sso"}`markdown`: the default is to search on plain text.
+If you need to search the original Markdown text, use `markdown:foo`.
+For example, you can search the to-do list by `markdown:"[] "AND type:l`
 {: id="20201224120448-48l2e0q"}

 ## Specify time range